khandkerislam/Arastu-Blacklight/README.md

 ```

 #### 3. Running the Application
 - In a terminal, run `docker compose up` or `docker compose up -d` for a detached terminal.
-This will start the Redis server, PostgreSQL databases, and Solr index.
+This will start the Rails application, Redis server, PostgreSQL databases, and Solr index.
 - In a separate terminal if needed, apply any pending database migrations with `docker compose exec web rails db:migrate`.
 - Once everything is set up, the app should be accessible at `http://localhost:3000`.